 Princeton's Policy on Export Controls

-The University must fully comply with all United States export control laws and regulations, including the Export Administration Regulations (EAR) under the Department of Commerce, the International Traffic in Arms Regulations (ITAR) under the Department of State, and other such regulations imposed by the Treasury Department through its Office of Foreign Assets Control (OFAC).
+The University must fully comply with all United States export control laws and regulations, including the Export Administration Regulations (EAR) under the Department of Commerce, the International Traffic in Arms Regulations (ITAR) under the Department of State, and other such regulations imposed by the Treasury Department through the Office of Foreign Assets Control (OFAC).